anshhh1269-cmd/StepSpark/README.md

 # The Use of ESP32

 Basically, the ESP32's firmware is simple without continuous supply of power which only blinks 3 times during startup and prints "Power Generated" when a step is detected.
+The ESP32 firmware is designed for event based activation, where each step triggers a cycle and a predefined response, which is the blinking of the internal LED.

 # THE WIRING